ash-shell/obj/README.md

 Before getting into any details, as you would expect classes are the definition of what an object is.

-Classes must be placed in the directory defined to hold classes (for Ash users, this is in a directory named `classes` in the root of your module).
+Classes must be placed in the directory named `classes` in the root of a module.
 Classes also must be named as their classname with `.sh` as their extension.
 By convention, you should use [PascalCase](http://c2.com/cgi/wiki?PascalCase) for class naming as many modern programming languages use.

 > For example, if I were to create a class that would define what a Person object is, I would name the file `Person.sh`.

 I'll explain the different components of what a class is below, but here is what a class looks like.
 This would be in a file named Person.sh in our classes diretory:

-> For a fully commented version of this class, look [here](https://github.com/ash-shell/obj-examples/blob/master/classes/Person.sh)
+> For a fully commented version of this class, look [here](https://github.com/BrandonRomano/ash-obj-examples/blob/master/classes/Person.sh)

 ```bash
 #!/bin/bash